Sierra Leone lawyer and political commentator Jenkins-Johnston dies

 Lawyer James Blyden Jenkins-Johnston was a legal luminary, and may have lost that unprecedented Supreme Court case against the State for all the wrong reasons.

-But he was also at times a thorn on the sides of president Koroma and his government, though he was never know as a registered member of any of the opposition parties in the country.
+But he was also at times a thorn in the side of president Koroma and his government, though he was never known as a registered member of any of the opposition parties in the country.

-In particular, he will be remembered for his letter of protest to the president written in February 2013, just months after Koroma had won the 2012 general and presidential elections that has kept him in office for a second and final term.
+In particular, he will be remembered for his letter of protest to the president written in February 2013, just months after Koroma had won the 2012 general and presidential elections that have kept him in office for a second and final term.

 Jenkins-Johnston wrote his letter to the president in the face of continuing economic hardship, persistent electricity blackouts, and serious water shortage in the capital Freetown.